Set up SCA CLI agents

 -

-Paste the token you copied into your terminal and press Enter.
+To complete activation, paste the token you copied into your terminal and press Enter.
 If necessary, you can regenerate tokens.

 Your

 agent.ymlconfiguration file installs to the~/.srcclrfolder.
-If that file already exists, you are prompted to enter a profile name.
+If the file already exists, you are prompted to enter a profile name.
 This profile name allows you to choose which token you use when scanning.- For workspace agents, we recommend using the name of the workspace associated with the token.

 -

-If you are using YUM, add your repo to your list of YUM repos.
+To configure package installation, if you are using YUM, add your repo to your list of YUM repos.

 -